andreafabrizi/DNSProxy/README.md

  - b64 logic, checksumming, ...

-DNSProxy leverage the fancyness of HTTP, DNS, TLS, hence debug and monitor are simplified and easy with standard toolsset.
-Hooks and symbols are in place, logging is quite self-explaing and clean.
-Documentation is being kept up-to-date and new features logged in changelog.
+DNSProxy leverage the fancyness of HTTP, DNS, TLS, hence debug and monitor are simplified and easy with standard toolset.
+Hooks and symbols are in place, logging is quite self-explanatory and clean.
+Documentation is kept up-to-date for the benefit of community, and every new features logged in changelog.

 ## Architecture
 ### Design Overview

+A classic DNS messaging schema except that raw packets are carried over HTTP/2 guaranteeing against _privacy leaks_ (see PRIVACY disclaimer below).

-DNSProxy is a rapid and efficient solution if you can't access "secured" tunnels to resolve domain names externally (TOR users,Chinese Wall of Fire, evil VPN).
+DNSProxy is a rapid and efficient solution if you can't access "secured" tunnels to resolve domain names externally (TOR users, Chinese Wall of Fire, evil VPN).

-Robustness of architecture proves DNSProxy as a very scalable and smart solution
+Robustness of architecture proves DNSProxy a very scalable and smart solution.
 ```
              +---------------------------+
   +----------| DNSProxy re-uses original | <<---------+